leesei/old.leesei.github.io/source/_posts/git-notes.md

 git fetch upstream
 git fetch upstream --tags

-# assuming you are on <feature> branch and have uncommited updates
+# assuming you are on <feature> branch and have uncommitted updates
 git stash
 git co master